FredericLespez/joomla_install_by_script/README.md

 # Limitations

-This patch has been made for Joomla 3.4.4/3.4.5 but it should work with all Joomla 3.X version.
+This patch has been tested with for Joomla 3.4.4, 3.4.5, 3.4.6 and 3.4.7 but it should work with all Joomla 3.X version.
 Feel free to report your success or failure.